 There are two orthogonal dimensions to the evaluation of the security maturity: comprehensiveness and scope.
-Comprehensiveness captures the degree of depth, consistency and assurance of security measures that support security maturity domains, subdomains or practices.
-For example, a higher level of comprehensiveness of threat modeling implies a more automated systematic and extensive approach.
+Comprehensiveness captures the degree of depth, consistency and assurance of security practices.
+Use of comprehensiveness in this model reduces complexity by considering different aspects together such as organizational security awareness, degree of implementation of practices, and assurance of the practices (and their evolution).
+For example, a higher level of comprehensiveness of threat modeling implies a more automated, systematic, and extensive approach.

 Scope reflects the degree of fit to the industry or system needs.
 This captures the degree of customization of the security measures that support security maturity domains, sub domains or practices.
 Such customizations are typically required to address industry-specific or system-specific constraints of the IoT system.

 Comprehensiveness and scope help score and prioritize security maturity practices.
-Certain systems may not require the highly sophisticated or narrowly scoped implementation of all security practices.
-Such implementation may be over-engineered, given the particular system and the threats that it faces.
+Certain systems may not require certain practices at all, which, if based on understanding of the requirements, can still reflect a high level of security maturity.
+Not having a highly sophisticated or narrowly scoped implementation of a security practice that could be over-engineered, given the particular system and the threats that it currently faces, is entirely appropriate.
 The security maturity of the system should be determined against the requirements that best meet its purpose and intended use.